japanese-document/lit/src/composition-controllers.md

 ### Building controllers from other controllers

 Controllers can be composed of other controllers as well.
 To do this create a child controller and forward the host to it.

-{% switchable-sample %}

 ```ts
 class DualClockController implements ReactiveController {